dselsam/certigrad/README.md

 #### Aggressive optimizations

 Third, our methodology may enable safely automating much more aggressive transformations than would otherwise be advisable.
 For example, one could write a procedure that searches for components of a stochastic computation graph that can be integrated out analytically, that makes use of large libraries of integral identities as well as procedural methods that are impossible for humans to simulate by hand.
-Such a procedure may be able to acheive super-human variance reduction on many models yet may be extremely difficult to implement reliably; if the procedure is able to generate a machine-checkable certificate for a given transformation, the transformation can be trusted regardless of the complexity of the procedure itself.
+Such a procedure may be able to achieve super-human variance reduction on many models yet may be extremely difficult to implement reliably; if the procedure is able to generate a machine-checkable certificate for a given transformation, the transformation can be trusted regardless of the complexity of the procedure itself.

 #### Documentation